Khalil Mack, defense step up for Raiders in second half to beat Titans

 But Mario Edwards Jr. got the first sack of the season for Oakland, and Mack had a sack taken away after Bruce Irvin jumped offside, one play before Irvin slammed Delanie Walker for a 15-yard penalty.

-True, the defense made things interesting late, but in bending but not breaking by not allowing a TD, it gave Oakland a chance for the win.
+True, the defense made things interesting late, but in bending but not breaking, it allowed the Raiders to close this one out.

 And really, after an offseason filled with questions, that’s all the Raiders could ask for in the season opener.